 In exchange for the rescue, Mark joined the party and Brown offered to do the same.
 However, you don’t have to take Brown if you don’t want to, and here enters Persona 1’s confusing party recruitment system.
 Essentially: several party members will throw themselves at you at certain points in the game, and if you take any of them, no matter how natural that may feel, you lose the chance to accept the rest.
 To rub salt in it, the game does not explain this.
-This means if you want our friend Reiji, we’d have to go through a fair chunk of the game with only four party members!
+This means if you want our friend Reiji, we’d have to go through a fair chunk of the game with only four party members, turning down perfectly reasonable applications for help!
 Brown is usually considered the middle grounder – the Mario, if you will – of the recruitable party members.
 He’s got an SMG like Sorrow, and I’ve already mentioned his spears

 After the long walk back to the entrance, we returned to the world map, where the game gave us our second recruitment opportunity: Elly, easily missed at an optional subway terminal.
 The final party member is Ayase, who forces herself into your party at the start of the next dungeon if you haven’t set yourself up to recruit Reiji (which we had).
 If you have set yourself up to recruit Reiji, you’ll have to go without a party member for a while yet.
 While we never encountered Ayase as part of the SEBEC plot, Kyle and I know her from our SQQ run, where we learned that she was armed with useless pistols (like Maki) and status effect-inflicting whips, along with her Persona Houri, from the Qu’ran.